+The North American Data Documentation Initiative Conference 2019

 Benefits of Describing Statistical Production and Variables

-April 24 to 26, 2019
+April 24-26, 2019

 Statistics Canada

 Ottawa, Ontario

-Statistics Statistique Canada Canada North American Data Documentation Initiative Conference The North American Data Documentation Initiative Conference (NADDI) is an opportunity for those using metadata standards and those interested in learning more to come together and learn from each other.
-Modelled on the successful European DDI User Conference, NADDI is a two-day conference with invited and contributed presentations, and it should be of interest to both researchers and data professionals in the social sciences and other disciplines.
-A full day of training sessions precedes the conference.
-The theme for NADDI 2019, Benefits of Describing Statistical Production and Variables, emphasizes the benefits of using metadata to drive efficiencies in a research data lifecycle and promote the subsequent re-use of end data products.
+North American Data Documentation Initiative Conference The North American Data Documentation Initiative Conference (NADDI) is an opportunity for those using metadata standards and those interested in learning more to come together and learn from each other.
+Modeled on the successful European DDI User Conference, NADDI is a two day conference with invited and contributed presentations, and should be of interest to both researchers and data professionals in the social sciences and other disciplines.
+A full day of training sessions precede the conference.
+The theme for NADDI 2019, Benefits of Describing Statistical Production and Variables, emphasizes the benefits of using metadata to drive efficiencies in a research data lifecycle, as well as promote subsequent re-use of end data products.
 Data Documentation Initiative (DDI)

 The Data Documentation Initiative (DDI) is an open metadata standard for describing data and specifying data collection activities.
-DDI's principal goal is making research metadata machine-actionable.
-The specification can document and manage different stages of data lifecycles, such as conceptualization, collection, processing, analysis, distribution, discovery, repurposing and archiving.
-Host site location
+DDI's principle goal is making research metadata machine-actionable.
+The specification can document and manage different stages of data lifecycles, such as conceptualization, collection, processing, analysis, distribution, discovery, repurposing, and archiving.
+Host Site Location